christopherstj/pathquest-frontend/ARCHITECTURE.md

 #### Map Hooks
 - `use-map-source.ts` - Hook to manage Mapbox GeoJSON source data with retry logic.
 Handles waiting for source availability and cleanup on unmount.
 - `use-peak-map-effects.ts` - Hook to handle map effects when viewing a peak detail.
 Sets selected peak marker, displays activity GPX lines, and provides flyTo functionality.
 - `use-challenge-map-effects.ts` - Hook to handle map effects when viewing a challenge.
-Disables general peaks search, shows challenge peaks on map, and fits map to challenge bounds.
+Disables general peaks search, shows challenge peaks on map (with conditional styling for summited peaks), and fits map to challenge bounds (only once on initial load to prevent zoom/pan issues).
 - `use-activity-map-effects.ts` - Hook to handle map effects when viewing an activity.
 Displays GPX line, shows peak markers for summitted peaks, handles hover marker from elevation profile chart, handles hover highlighting of peaks from summit list via mapStore.hoveredPeakId (uses Mapbox feature-state for amber accent color), and fits map to activity bounds.
+- `use-peak-hover-map-effects.ts` - Hook to handle map hover effects when hovering over peak rows in discovery lists.
+Creates/updates a `peakHover` map source and layer to show a bright green dot marker at peak coordinates.
+Used by DiscoveryDrawer to show a visual indicator on the map when hovering over peak rows.
 - `use-drawer-height.ts` - Hook to manage draggable drawer height with snap points (collapsed/halfway/expanded).
 Used by DetailBottomSheet for mobile UI.

 ## Authentication Flow